 Is it okay to discuss period with your trek leader?

 Definitely (if you’re comfortable)!
 Men don’t get periods but are fully aware of what it is and what women go through.
 So, if you want to slow down or take a break or need to do a quick check on your pad, don’t be shy.
 All trek leaders have been well informed about periods during their lessons.
 So, they may even help you with a quick solution to help you get more comfortable.

 Any special tips for period treks?

 H2O!
 Staying hydrated is important.
 While drinking water is advised for activities involving physical exertion, it is especially crucial to stay hydrated when trekking on your periods.

 Also, it’s a good idea to carry some quick relief meds as prescribed by your doctor.
 Usually, a medical kit equipped with painkillers and paracetamols is always available with the trek leaders.

 Trekking is more about conquering your inner self than the mountains.
-So, don’t let anything stop you from reaching to the top, especially periods!
+So, don’t let anything stop you from reaching to the top, especially periods and maintaining hygiene practices!
 And, when you do, don’t forget to share those pictures with us!